-I still thought of Malcolm now and then when I jerked off and we ran into each other on a pretty regular basis once the indoor-track season resumed.
+I still thought of Malcolm now and then when I jerked off, and we ran into each other regularly once the indoor-track season resumed.
 He remains a good friend.
 He set me up with my first love.
-It was mid-February at a meet at the Armory.
-An indoor track in northern Manhattan.
+It was mid-February at a meet at an indoor track in northern Manhattan.

 As I say, I saw Malcolm at a meet.
 My race was before his, but not by much, and he asked that I stick around.
 That he wanted to talk to me about something.

 It turned out that he wanted to talk to me about someone.
-Alex Estes was from western New Jersey, though he lived on campus at Columbia.
+Alex Estes was from western New Jersey and lived at Columbia.
 Malcolm was doing a bit of match-making and dragged him to the meet.
-Apparently, neither of us made it past Malcolm’s first cut.
+Neither of us made it past Malcolm’s first cut.
 Alex was a math major intending to go into finance.
 He was about my height although a bit heavier.
 Very handsome.
 A round face and sweet lips.

-I, of course, was sweaty from my race and after we were introduced I only had about twenty minutes before the team’s van went back to campus.
-But there was something about him.
-Alex and I exchanged numbers.
+I, of course, was sweaty from my race and after we were introduced I only had about twenty minutes before the team’s van left.
+But there was something about Alex.
+He and I exchanged numbers.
 We spoke a few times in the next days.
 We arranged to meet the following Saturday, this time in Greenwich Village.
 It was wicked cold.
-We headed to Christopher Street, something of a gay mecca in the City, and had brunch on Hudson Street.
+We walked for a while before warming up with brunch.
 I admitted to being a virgin—except for a couple of brief kisses—and he told me that was cool.
 “We all were at some point.
-It’s not like I’m super experienced.”
+It’s not like I am super experienced.”

 That bit of conversation was in the air for the rest of our date.
 We hopped on the subway heading uptown sharing a baguette when Alex said, shortly before we were to split up at 96th Street, “You know, I don’t have a roommate.”
 He gave my hand a light squeeze.
 I was so ready.